cgntanriverdi/EAIWEBSITE/replit.md

 - No LSP diagnostics errors found - code is clean
 - Project fully functional and ready for development and deployment
 - Import process completed successfully
+- Updated all four agent pages with modern, light color palette inspired by Stripe.com:
+  - Changed from dark backgrounds to clean white backgrounds
+  - Updated glassmorphic sections to use solid light neutrals (white/gray-50)
+  - Changed text from white to dark gray for better readability
+  - Maintained vibrant purple/indigo gradient accents
+  - All pages now consistent: DescriptionAgentPage, ImageGenerationAgentPage, PricingAgentPage, PublishingAgentPage
+  - Preserved all animations and interactive elements

 ## Project Structure
 ```